Quantifying Network Similarity using Graph Cumulants

 Consider sampling graphs from a distribution $\mathcal{G}$ with known graph moments.
 The covariance between their observed graph moments is

-The last term is trivial; as graph moments are preserved under node subsampling (Equation~\ref{eq:momentsPreserved}), these expectations are the moments of the distribution itself.
+The last term is trivial; as graph moments are preserved under node subsampling (Equation~\ref{eq:momentsPreserved}), the expectations of the empirical moments are exactly the moments of the underlying distribution.
 The first term, however, is the expectation of a \textit{product} of graph moments.

-As these are moments of $G$ (a graph with a finite number of nodes), we require a combinatorial modification of Equation~\ref{Eq:ProductToDisjointUnion}.\todofinalv{Explain the difference on what is happening in the expression for unbiased cumulants and here.} Essentially, this involves considering all the ways that these edges could form larger subgraphs \citep{maugis2020testing}.\footnote{This brings up an important point: to obtain the covariance between graph moments/cumulants up to order $r$ (i.e., $\boldsymbol{g}_r^{ }$), one must estimate the graph moments/cumulants of the distribution up to order $2r$.} The expression is more clearly expressed in terms of subgraph counts, e.g.,
+Equation~\ref{Eq:ProductToDisjointUnion} applies to a single graphon $\mathcal{G}$.
+The analogous expression for the moments of a single finite graph $G$ requires considering all the ways that the nodes of the subgraphs could overlap \citep{maugis2020testing}.
+Thus, estimating the covariance of the empirical graph moments/cumulants up to order $r$ requires the estimation of the distribution's graph moments/cumulants up to order $2r$ (as stated in Section~\ref{ssec:TestComplexity}).
+For example, in terms of injective homomorphism counts, we have the following expression:

-The $4c_{\twowedge}^{ }$ term corresponds to the four ways that the two nodes of the edge can be placed to overlap with the wedge ($\WedgeBig$), the $2c_{\threetriangle}^{ }$ term corresponds to the two ways those nodes can be placed to turn a wedge into a triangle, etc. Converting from counts to moments and taking the expectation allows one to express Equation~\ref{Eq:Covariance} in terms of moments of the distribution.
+The $4c_{\twowedge}^{ }$ term corresponds to the four ways that the two nodes of the edge can be placed to overlap with the wedge ($\WedgeBig$), the $2c_{\threetriangle}^{ }$ term corresponds to the two ways those nodes can be placed to turn a wedge into a triangle, and so on.
+Converting from counts to moments and taking the expectation allows one to express Equation~\ref{Eq:Covariance} in terms of moments of the distribution.

-As the $s$ graphs in each sample are i.i.d. and have the same number of nodes, the covariance of the sample graph moments is
+As the $s$ graphs in each sample are i.i.d.~and have the same number of nodes, the covariance of the sample graph moments is

 As the unbiased graph cumulants are linear combinations of the sample graph moments, obtaining their covariance follows \textit{mutatis mutandis}: